 areata (see photos below).

 At the very least, you should reduce wearing them as much as you can.
 And if you do need to wear a hat, try to make sure it's a loose fitting one.

-5. Take a good look at your diet.
-Avoid junk food and be aware of "comfort" eating too – e.g., eating excessively simply to relieve the stress your hair loss might be causing).
+5. Diet: Take a good look at what you eat.
+Avoid junk food and be aware of comfort food or binge eating too (e.g., eating excessively simply to relieve the stress your hair loss might be causing).

 Doing all these simple things should gradually improve the health of your hair and give it a chance to grow back.